Explainer: Survey Editor

 Building a survey

-To build a new survey from scratch, head to the Surveys page.
-On this page, you’ll find an [+ Add] button.
-Hovering over this will give you the choice to create a survey either from a template, or to add a blank survey – choose the blank survey option.
+To build a new survey from scratch, head to the Surveys page and select [+ Create survey].
+A menu will appear offering the choice to create a survey either from a template, or to create a new survey.
+Select [+ Create new survey].

 Survey details